google-code-export/wordpress-custom-content-type-manager/readme.txt

 When you activate a custom content type, you ensure that it gets registered with WordPress.
 Once the content type is registered, a menu item will get created (so long as you checked the "Show Admin User Interface" box) and you ensure that its custom fields become standardized.
 If the "Public" box was checked for this content type, then the general public can access posts created under this content type using the URL structure defined by the "Permalink Action" and "Query Var" settings, e.g. http://site.com/?post_type=book&p=39

 "Activating" a built-in post-type (i.e. pages or posts) will force their custom fields to be standardized.
-If you do not intended to standardize the custom fields for pages or posts, then there is no reason for you to activate them.
+If you do not intend to standardize the custom fields for pages or posts, then there is no reason for you to activate them.

 = What does deactivating a custom content type do? =